-Gordon's Service Experts in Oklahoma City always tells you about how our service techs are NATE-certified, and while it sounds comforting, what does it actually mean?
+Gordon's Service Experts in Oklahoma City always talks about how our service techs are NATE-certified, and while it sounds comforting, what does it really mean?

-NATE stands for North American Technician Excellence and, as mentioned on their website, is the nation’s largest certification organization for HVAC (heating, ventilation, air conditioning) and refrigeration technicians.
+NATE is the acronym for North American Technician Excellence and, as mentioned on their website, is the nation’s largest certification organization for HVAC (heating, ventilation, air conditioning) and refrigeration technicians.
 The organization is owned, operated, developed, and supported by the entire HVAC and refrigeration industry but not all people in the industry are required to be NATE-certified.
-The certification is discretionary and technicians can service heating, cooling, ventilation, and refrigeration equipment without being certified by NATE.
+The certification is discretionary and technicians can service heating, cooling, ventilation, and refrigeration equipment without being NATE-certified.

 It’s important to Gordon's Service Experts that our team is NATE-certified to be sure we are sending the most qualified and skilled technicians into your home.
 To make sure technicians meet these standards, the NATE-certification exams validate real-world working knowledge of HVACR systems for technicians.
-The tests are knowledge-based exams that assess the technician’s knowledge of these standards.
+The exams are knowledge-based tests that assess the technician’s knowledge of these standards.

-Since Gordon's Service Experts focuses on the HVAC side of NATE-certification instead of refrigeration, there are only specific areas relevant to our technicians.
+Since Gordon's Service Experts focuses on the HVAC side of NATE-certification and not refrigeration, there are only certain areas relevant to our technicians.
 NATE assessment candidates may receive installation and/or service certification in one or more of the talent areas listed below:

 - Air Conditioning